Japan travel restrictions and COVID-19 travel ban advisory

 Check the up-to-date travel advisories for Japan regarding COVID-19 from your country below:

-Japan’s Health Ministry has stated that the two most effective ways to curb the spread of coronavirus are to frequently wash hands and use a face mask when out in public:
+Japan’s Health Ministry has stated that the two most effective ways to curb the spread of illnesses like the coronavirus are to frequently wash hands and use a face mask when out in public:

 • You should wash your hands with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer containing at least 60% alcohol.

-• Face masks must be worn in public.
+• Face masks are recommended in public.
 The mask should cover your mouth, nose and chin, and be disposed of after a single-use.

 For the latest travel advisory and information about restrictions, please visit the Japan National Tourism Organization’s site.